Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

-In Section \ref{sec: optimal threshold} we showed that our threshold policy is fluid and diffusion optimal provided that $\ell = \flambda$.
-However, these optimality properties critically rely on the threshold being strictly equal to $\flambda$, as was shown by Examples \ref{ex: large threshold} and \ref{ex: small threshold}.
-Furthermore, in actual system deployments discrepancies between an a priori chosen threshold and the optimal value $\flambda$ may occur due to the following two reasons. \begin{enumerate} \item In general it is difficult to estimate $\lambda$ in advance, and a slightly inaccurate estimate may result in a wrong choice of the threshold.
-The worst performance repercussions occur if $\lambda$ is underestimated and a low threshold is chosen, as explained before Example \ref{ex: small threshold}.
+In Section \ref{ch2-sec: optimal threshold} we showed that our threshold-based policy is fluid and diffusion optimal provided that $\ell = \flambda$.
+However, these optimality properties critically rely on the threshold being strictly equal to $\flambda$, as was shown by Examples \ref{ch2-ex: large threshold} and \ref{ch2-ex: small threshold}.
+Furthermore, in actual system deployments discrepancies between an a priori chosen threshold and the optimal value $\flambda$ may occur due to the following reasons. \begin{itemize} \item It can be difficult to estimate $\lambda$ in advance and a slightly inaccurate estimate may result in a wrong choice of the threshold.
+The worst repercussions in terms of performance occur when $\lambda$ is underestimated and a low threshold is chosen, as explained right before Example \ref{ch2-ex: small threshold}.

-\item Even if the threshold equals $\flambda$ initially, $\lambda$ could change due to fluctuations in the overall demand for service.
-These fluctuations could result in a mismatch between $\ell$ and~$\flambda$, with the corresponding adverse consequences in terms of performance. \end{enumerate}
+\item The load $\lambda$ can change over time due to fluctuations in the demand.
+These fluctuations can result in a mismatch between $\ell$ and $\flambda$, even if $\ell = \flambda$ initially. \end{itemize}

-\begin{remark} We have adopted the common assumption of unit-mean service times, which amounts to a convenient choice of time unit.
-In view of this, it is worth observing that the optimal threshold is determined by the offered load, rather than the arrival rate of tasks.
-Specifically, if service times had mean $1 / \mu$, then the optimal threshold would be $\ell = \floor{\rho}$, with $\rho = \lambda / \mu$ the offered load.
+\begin{remark} We have adopted the common assumption of unit-mean task durations, which amounts to a convenient choice of time unit.
+In view of this, it is worth noting that the optimal threshold is determined by the offered load, rather than the arrival rate of tasks.
+Namely, if task durations had mean $1 / \mu$, then the optimal threshold would be $\ell = \floor{\rho}$, with $\rho \defeq \lambda / \mu$ and $n \rho = n \lambda / \mu$ the offered load.
 In particular, it is the offered load that has to be estimated rather than the arrival rate of tasks, which exacerbates the issues mentioned above.
-Although we assume unit-mean service times, our results easily generalize to a generic service rate $\mu$ without changing the control rule to be described below, which is designed to track the offered load rather than the arrival rate of tasks. \end{remark}
+The results in this paper easily generalize to any service rate $\mu$ without changing the control rule to be described below, which is designed to track the offered load rather than the arrival rate of tasks. \end{remark}